earseneau1/ENTR_Timeline/README.md

 2. **Wait for approval** from your instructor (admin).
 3. **Research and contribute**: Add three timeline entries on historically significant events.
 4. **Experiment with AI** tools to propose one code or feature improvement.
-5. **Submit a reflection** on what you learned about software, AI, and the innovation process.
+5. **Offer a reflection** discuss your experience in class on what you learned about software, AI, and the innovation process.

-## 🔧 Contributing as a Student

-* Fork this repo and work in a feature branch.
-* Use AI to generate/refactor code (and include your prompts in PRs).
-* Clearly describe the reasoning behind your feature in the PR summary.

-## 🎓 Educational Outcomes

-By completing this project, students will:

-* Analyze key events in the evolution of entrepreneurship.
-* Understand how modern web tools (e.g., Supabase, GitHub) power real-time apps.
-* Recognize the **opportunities and constraints** of AI-generated code.
-* Practice proposing and implementing changes without requiring full-stack expertise.
-* Develop confidence in engaging with tech as an entrepreneurial toolset.

 ## 🔁 Rebuilding the Project from Scratch